CalebTracey/em-app/README.md

 # dashboard-full
-Full stack employee management application.

-This application utilizes a React js frontend and accesses data through a RESTful API.
+Full stack employee management application that utilizes a React js frontend to accesses data through a RESTful API.

 The API was developed using Java and Spring Boot.
-It incorperates Spring AOP, Spring HATEOS, and Hibernate through Spring JPA to provide a true RESTful service.
+It incorperates Spring AOP, Spring HATEOS, and Hibernate through Spring JPA to access a database and provide a true RESTful service.